CaptchaFox/javascript-integrations/README.md

 # CaptchaFox Integrations

-This project contains all currently available integrations for javascript projects.
+This repository contains all currently available integrations for javascript projects.

 ## Packages